iranges package

 Returns:

-If in_place = False, a new IRanges is returned with the resized intervals.
+If in_place = False, a new IRanges is returned with the resized ranges.
 Otherwise, the current object is directly modified and a reference to it is returned.

 restrict(start=None, end=None, keep_all_ranges=False)[source]